-Form FLR FP is the form you have to complete if you want to live with a family member in the UK for more than six months, or you wish to extend your stay in the UK on the basis of family life or private life.
-Usually you will be extending or switching your existing visa.
+FLR FP is the form to use if you are applying to live in the UK with a family member for more than six months, or if you want to extend your stay in the UK for family or private reasons.

-FLR stands for ‘Further Leave to Remain’ and the ‘F’ and ‘P’ are categories under UK immigration law referring to Family and Private life.
+FLR stands for ‘Further Leave to Remain,’ while the letters ‘F’ and ‘P’ relate to family and private life, respectively, under UK immigration law.

-You will use this form if you are applying to remain in the UK as a partner or parent of a British citizen or settled person, a dependent of a person applying for limited leave to remain in the UK, or you are applying on the basis of your private life in the UK.
+This form will be used if you are applying to remain in the UK as a partner or parent of a British citizen or settled person, as a dependent of someone applying for limited leave to remain in the UK, or if you are applying based on your private life in the UK.

 What is the difference between FLR M and FLR FP?

 The distinction between FLR M and FLR FP is the period required to qualify as settled in the UK, which is also known as indefinite permission to remain).